Karmanetic/Advtools/documentation/personal/README.md

-# Adventure Tools: April Rivenend's Personal Notes
+# Adventure Tools: Personal Notes
 Some personal documentation on some stuff I might have also missed.
 Mainly includes notes I plan to look back on later, or just general notes that I want to gather together in a list to send to a friend.

 Let's go through it all, now.